RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   During this phase, instructions are removed from the instruction fetch buffers.
   Then, Control and Data dependence linkages are set up.

-  Job of the decode phase : to set up one or more execution tuples for each instruction
+  Job of the decode phase :

+    To set up one or more execution tuples for each instruction

   What is execution tuple?

     1) It contains an operation to be executed.
     2) the identities of storage elements where the input operands reside.
     3) locations where the instruction's result must be placed.

   To increase parallelism, it should overcome WAR & WAW dependences during dynamic execution.

   **[SOLUTION : Register Renaming]**

     => physical storage elements are differ with logical storage elements

   *2 register renaming methods*